-- All e-votes will originate with the President and the subject line will include the word "E-Vote". - To begin discussion on a motion, there should be a mover and seconder first, and then discussion can follow.
+- All Email-votes will originate with the board of directors and/or General Manager- - The subject line will include the word "E-Vote". - To begin discussion on a motion, there should be a mover and seconder first, and then discussion can follow.
 The motion should be worded as a motion.
-Information related to the motion may be distributed with the motion via e-mail. - All Board members on the Chinook Comfor are assumed to have received the email containing an E-Vote, if it is sent to that address. - Comments circulated should be clearly marked as comments, by preceding the discussion with the word "Comment:". - The President shall determine when the discussion should conclude and shall set the period during which votes must be cast (72 hours).
-The Secretary will make it clear in an email when voting begins and when voting ends. - A quorum of Board members not including the President must cast a ballot within the time frame for the vote to be valid, otherwise the motion is defeated.
-Each person should respond as follows: "MOTION on xxxx."
-YES / NO / ABSTAIN - When Board members cast an E-Vote ballot, they must "reply all" so that all other Board members may see how they have voted, unless there is a request for a secret ballot.
+Information related to the motion may be distributed with the motion via group email. - All Board members of the Chinook Comfor are assumed to have received the group email containing the E-Vote, sent to their email address. - A quorum of Board members must cast a ballot within the time frame for the vote to be valid, otherwise the motion is defeated.
+Each person should respond in an affirmative language. - When Board members cast an E-Vote ballot, they must "reply all" so that other board members may see how they voted, unless there is a request for a secret ballot. - If a board member whishes the motion to be discussed in person at the next board meeting, that board member must state so explicitly, as opposed to letting the motion be defeated because of too few members voting.